-The Role of a CNA
+The Duties of a Certified Nursing Assistant

-- Providing basic services to patients
+- Administering basic care to patients

-- Taking patient’s vital signs
+- Checking patient’s vital signs

-- Keeping a record of patient’s health status
+- Maintaining a record of patient’s health status

 - Bathing and dressing patients